zehenrique/DistributedCache.Cassandra/README.md

 # Caching - Cassandra Extension
-.Net Core [IDistributedCache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed?view=aspnetcore-5.0) implementation for Cassandra.
+.Net Core [IDistributedCache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed?view=aspnetcore-5.0) implementation for [Cassandra](https://cassandra.apache.org/).

 ## Configure

+1. Create the table *cassandra_cache* in your Cassandra Keyspace.
+You can find the cql file inside the *deploy* folder.

-1. Configure your application to make use of [Cassandra](https://cassandra.apache.org/).
+2. Configure your application to make use of Cassandra.

-2. Add the following code to `Startup.ConfigureServices` and perform the necessary changes:
+3. Add the following code to `Startup.ConfigureServices` and perform the necessary changes:
 ```csharp
 services.AddDistributedCassandraCache(options =>
 {